levoai/actions/README.md

     # Application LRN.
 You can get this value from the Apps section in Saas.
     app-lrn: ''

-    # user-id which can access the APIs of the application under test.
-    user-id: ''

     # [OPTIONAL] Test categories in comma separate string. eg - "BASELINE,SSRF,CORS".
 Leave it blank to run all categories
     categories: ''